Move Forward After Loss Without Moving On

-It’s a common (but harmful) belief that moving forward means you’re ‘moving on’
+It’s a common (but harmful) belief that moving forward after loss means you’re ‘moving on’

-Even though it’s not true, the idea of healing can feel like “moving on” and forgetting.
+Even though it’s not true, the idea of ‘moving on’ feels like forgetting.

-And since that’s the last thing you want after losing your loved one, you avoid actively healing and feeling better.
+And since forgetting is the last thing you want after losing your loved one, you avoid healing and feeling better.

 - Working 24/7